 My child is not fluent in French/English - will this be a problem?

-Children who arrive at our private school without particular strengths in either of the languages of the school will quickly find that their language skills improve.
-A French Language Learning (FLE) programme is offered to international students to rapidly improve their language skills to ensure that they can benefit from all lessons.
+Children who arrive at our school without particular strengths in either of the languages of the school will quickly find that their language skills improve.
+A French Language Learning (FLE) programme is offered to international students to improve their language skills quickly in order to ensure that they can benefit from all lessons.

 Which curriculum is best for my child?